-- The Group relies on its vessels obtaining exemptions from clients and terminals to operate as CLEANBU vessels. - Dependency on a limited number of customers and renewal of key/material contracts of affreightment - The effects of the pandemic outbreak of the COVID-19 virus. - Risks relating to failed delivery of and introduction of newbuilds. - The Group is exposed to the highly cyclical nature of the dry bulk and product tanker shipping industriesThe Group is exposed to risks in current financing arrangements and risks relating to availability of future financing. - The Group is subject to complex laws and regulations, including environmental laws and regulations, and such regulation is expected to intensify in the future
+- The Group relies on its vessels obtaining exemptions from clients and terminals to operate as CLEANBU vessels. - Dependency on a limited number of customers and renewal of key/material contracts of affreightment. - The effects of the pandemic outbreak of the COVID-19 virus. - Risks relating introduction of newbuilds and failed delivery of newbuilds. - The Group is exposed to the highly cyclical nature of the dry bulk and product tanker shipping industries.

+- The Group is exposed to risks in current financing arrangements and risks relating to availability of future financing. - The Group is subject to complex laws and regulations, including environmental laws and regulations, and such regulation is expected to intensify in the future